 #3 Lower Interest Rate Reduces Down Payment Requirement

 It keeps getting better for potential home buyers if rates decline significantly.
 A 50 basis point reduction in interest rates will cause a $2,500 reduction in the down payment, if you put down 20%.

 Being able to put less money down is a major help to most Americans.
 Rather than having to scrounge together as much money as possible, being able to put less down could mean you have more money to fix the house in ways that you want.
 The 5/1 ARM has been very popular with first time buyers this year.

 Everyone likes to save $100 or $200 per month or more on their monthly mortgage payment with lower interest rates.
 But it is easy to lose sight of the big picture: Lower mortgage interest rates will cause your long term interest payments to be reduced by tens of thousands of dollars over 30 years.

 For example, let’s say that your interest rate on a $340,000 home is 5%.
 Your total payment with 20% down is approximately $1,474 in principle and interest.

 If rates drop by 1% to 4%, you can save approximately $160 per month off of your mortgage payment.
 But that is just the beginning of the savings.
 In a year, you will save nearly $2,000, which could buy you a new computer.

 The savings in five years could be nearly $10,000, which could pay for renovating the kitchen.
 After 10 years, savings add up to $20,000, which pays for a new car.
 And after 30 years, you might save nearly $60,000 in interest payments.
 That could pay for an investment property that pays you $500 per month in cash flow or more.

-Rates as of mid-2017 are excellent, especially when you consider they have fallen by approximately ½ a point since the end of 2016.
+Rates as of early-2018 are excellent, especially when you consider they have fallen by approximately ½ a point since the end of last year.
 Now is really a great time to get into a new home, as there is a good chance mortgage interest rates will be rising in the next two years.